,

 Curriculum

 At Grangehurst our aim is to provide our pupils with a broad and balanced curriculum which equips them with the skills, knowledge and understanding to be successful in life.
-We value the importance of providing our pupils with a rich curriculum which makes cross curricular links and provides pupils with fun and engaging lessons.
-In order to achieve this, we have worked with the Dimensions team to help us create a curriculum which is designed for all, despite different starting points.
-We recognise that for our children to be successful they need to achieve and thrive.
-Our curriculum therefore has a strong ‘THRIVE’ aspect running throughout which supports, develops and strengthens our children’s emotional and social well-being.
+We value the importance of providing our pupils with a rich curriculum with fun and engaging lessons.
+In order to achieve this, we have created a curriculum which is designed for all, despite different starting points.

 Ultimately the aim of our curriculum is for the children to have the requisite skills and knowledge to be successful, independent and motivated learners in readiness for their next stage of education and life beyond.
 We teach children to ask big questions, challenge ideas and build on their individual and combined strengths to solve problems and respond to the world around them.
 It is important that the curriculum considers the development of the whole child and does not only concentrate solely on academic success.
 We ensure each child practises taking risks, learning from mistakes and aims high.